-The Pre-Foundation program has been a wonderful success since its inception.
+The Foundation-support (class) has been a wonderful success since its inception.
 These children are now going into Foundation confident, mature and showing leadership in their grades.

-The Pre-Foundation year is like a stepping stone for those children who, after a year at kinder, are not ready for formal learning for a variety of reasons. e.g: immaturity, January to April birthday, gross and fine motor co-ordination difficulties, delayed language development, and social behaviour.
+The Foundation-support (class) is like a stepping stone for those children who, after a year at kinder, are not ready for formal learning for a variety of reasons. e.g: immaturity, January to April birthday, gross and fine motor co-ordination difficulties, delayed language development, and social behaviour.
 It's not a case of being "bright" or not.
-There are lots and lots of "bright" children but emotionally they're not quite ready for Foundation.
+There are lots and lots of "bright" children but emotionally they're not quite as ready as others starting school.

-The Pre-Foundation year gives these children an opportunity to mature, gain confidence and develop without the expectation of more formal learning that we have in the Foundation year.
+The Foundation-support (class) gives these children an opportunity to mature, gain confidence and develop without the expectation of more formal learning in a single Foundation year.
 It allows the children to experience success and to grow and develop confidence.
 The children also get used to school routines, e.g: bells, being with other teachers, moving rooms and being in a larger environment with children of various ages.
 It is not intended to replace the extremely important kindergarten year and it is not a special needs program.

 Absolutely not!
-The children are very much part of our school and attend all specialist classes (e.g music, physical education, art).
+The children are very much part of our school and attend all specialist classes (e.g Music, Physical Education, AUSLAN and Art).
 Their classroom is with all the other F-2 classrooms.
 They go to Assembly with everyone else and they attend a full school day from 9:00 a.m. to 3:15 p.m. five days a week (not Wednesdays in February).
 They wear our school uniform and participate in all our school concerts and whole school days.

 Children must turn 5 by the 30 April of the year they start school.
 It is in your child's best interest if they have had a year of kindergarten.

 Talk to your child's kindergarten teacher.
-Talk with parents who have had children come through the Pre-Foundation program.
+Talk with parents who have had children come through the Foundation-support (class).
 Come for a visit!
 Ask lots of questions!
 Ring the school on 51443633 and we will happily take you on a tour.